Major & Minor Requirements

 Major credit hours

 All majors must take at least 8 upper-level (300 or 400) Art History & Archaeology courses (24 credits).
 Two of these courses must be at the 400 level with different faculty members.
 Students in Arts & Sciences, Business, and Engineering may substitute one Sam Fox School studio art course of three or more credits (taken at any level at WashU, or at another institution with prior permission) for a 300-level course.
-This option, which can be taken Pass/Fail, is meant to encourage a student’s exploration and understanding of the practice of making art.
+This option, which can be taken Pass/No Pass, is meant to encourage a student’s exploration and understanding of the practice of making art.
 We strongly encourage students to take studio art courses above and beyond all requirements for the art history major.

 • Any course taken outside the university, including study abroad courses, must receive prior approval from the Study Abroad Advisor, as appropriate.
 Only two courses (6 credits) can be transferred into the major.